 How do I become a music major?

-Majors are declared in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department.
+Majors are declared in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Department of Music.
 Note that the decision must be formalized with the Director of Undergraduate Studies in order for the student to be officially be considered a music major.
 Completing a music major requires eleven course credits and participation in a performance organization approved by the Department of Music for at least three quarters.
 For a full description of the requirements to attain the Bachelor of Arts degree in Music, please refer to Music Major Program Requirements.

 When should I declare a music major?